AppInstalleriOSGH/Mach-Trap-127/README.md

 # Mach-Trap-127

-Mach-Trap-127 patches **Mach trap 127** and installs a small custom payload that exposes a clean interface for kernel interaction.
+Mach Trap 127 patcher module patches **Mach trap 127** and installs a small custom payload that exposes a clean interface for kernel interaction.

 It provides an automated, offset-free alternative to `tfp0` for kernel research and development.

+Tested devices:
+- iPhone 6s Plus on iOS 14.3
+- iPod Touch 7th Generation on iOS 15.7.6

 ---